NethServer/ns8-core/docs/modules/images.md

 - `org.nethserver.authorizations`: allowed action to be executed on other modules, like `traefik@any:routeadm` to add traefik routes.
   See [Roles and authorizations]({{site.baseurl}}/core/agents/#roles-and-authorizations).

-Labels are set by `build-image.sh`, when the image is built.
+Labels are set by `build-images.sh`, when the images are built.

 ## Service images